danburzo/toolbox/README.md

 [geonames](http://www.geonames.org/export/) | contains over 10 million geographical names and consists of over 9 million unique features whereof 2.8 million populated places and 5.5 million alternate names.
 [Geofabrik OSM Data Extracts](http://download.geofabrik.de/) | on continent/country level.
-[Mapzen Metro Extracts](https://mapzen.com/data/metro-extracts) | City-sized portions of OpenStreetMap, served weekly
+[Mapzen Metro Extracts](https://mapzen.com/data/metro-extracts) | City-sized portions of OpenStreetMap, served weekly [all-the-cities](https://github.com/zeke/all-the-cities) |  All the 138,398 cities of the world with a population of at least 1000 inhabitants, in a big JSON array.

 ### Lists of datasets